The Institute for Work at Height received official recognition as a Professional Body from SAQA in November 2012

 Monitor its professional designations in terms of its own rules, legislation and/or international conventions.

 Manage the revocation of designations, as well as disciplinary matters, appeals and complaints in a transparent manner and in terms of its own rules, legislation and/or international conventions.

 Set criteria for, promote and monitor continuing professional development (CPD) for its members to meet the relevant professional designation requirements.

 Show evidence of a fully functional information management system compatible with the National Learners’ Records Database.

 Monitor compliance with an agreed code of conduct and/or ethics, including criminal record screening where applicable.

 Co-operate with the relevant QCs in respect of qualifications and quality assurance in its occupational field.

 Not be accredited as a provider by a QC.

-Be involved in the development of a body of specialised knowledge taking due cognisance of national and international benchmarks.
+Be involved in the development of a body of specialized knowledge taking due cognizance of national and international benchmarks.

 Not be registered as a provider with the Department of Higher Education and Training.